victor-velazquez-ai/Personal-Web-Portfolio/README.md

-# Victor Miguel Velazquez Espitia — Portfolio (Prefilled)
+# Victor Miguel Velazquez Espitia — Portfolio

-This is a prefilled, single‑page site ready for GitHub Pages.
+This is a single‑page portfolio site for GitHub Pages

 - Update copy in `index.html` as needed.
 - Replace placeholder images with your own.